HyperNeon/Ankhbot-Ruby-Bot/readme.md

 # Ankhbot Ruby Bot

+## Note: While the chat functions of this bot are still functional.
+The DB connections are no longer possible due to encryption enacted in recent Ankhbot updates and, as such, the Rank Announcer functionality has been deprecated.
+The replacement for use in Ankhbot's new built in Scripting Module can be found here [Ankhbot Rank Change Announcer](https://github.com/HyperNeon/ankhbot-rank-change-announcer)

 A quick command line Ruby bot I made to easily add some additional functionality to the awesome [Ankhbot Twitch Bot](http://www.ankhbot.com/)
 You can check out the functionality on [Github](https://github.com/HyperNeon/Ankhbot-Ruby-Bot) Here's a Demo: [Ankhbot Ruby Bot Demo](https://youtu.be/rP9o5Jm4lzI)